microsoft/fluentui-react-native/packages/experimental/Checkbox/SPEC.md

 #### Hovered state

 A hovered `Checkbox` changes styling to communicate that the user has placed a cursor above it.
+On win32, this will show a checkmark in a checkbox.

 #### Focused state